2024

 • Product design staff can see art installations and vehicular design to create innovative design concepts.

-This, while opening up an employee’s mind to new avenues, will also refresh their idea-generation ability, leading to a sense of achievement.
+While opening up an employee’s mind to new avenues, this will also refresh their idea-generation ability, leading to a sense of achievement.

 4. Provide Positive Feedback